GoogleCloudPlatform/gke-enterprise-mt/CONTRIBUTING.md

    interactive mode.

 1. Run `kitchen_do create <EXAMPLE_NAME>` to initialize the working
-   directory for an example module.
+   directory for an example module. `kitchen_do list` will show the kitchen-specific names of testable modules.

 1. Run `kitchen_do converge <EXAMPLE_NAME>` to apply the example module.

 1. Run `kitchen_do verify <EXAMPLE_NAME>` to test the example module.

 1. Run `kitchen_do destroy <EXAMPLE_NAME>` to destroy the example module state.
+Note this does not work consistently due to VPC project liens.

 ## Linting and Formatting